 Build Customized App Experience for Your Users

 A set of helpful tools and functionalities can affordably increase the versatility of your app.
-SDK lets you provide unique but relevant app experience tailored for your app users.
+Software Development Kit lets you provide unique but relevant app experience tailored for your app users.
 It defines a purpose and design for your app.

 A customized app experience invariably boosts app retention and mobile behavior.